tiger2380/Swidly-MVC-Framework/README.md

 and then avigate to `localhost:8000` in your browser.

 ## Configuration
-The configuration settings are stored under [App/Core/Config.php](App/Core/Config.php) You can access the settings in your code by: `App::getConfig('db::host')`.
-You can also set a default value by: `App::getConfig('db::host', 'localhost')`.
+The configuration settings are stored under [Swidly/Core/Config.php](Swidly/Core/Config.php) You can access the settings in your code by: `Swidly::getConfig('db::host')`.
+You can also set a default value by: `Swidly::getConfig('db::host', 'localhost')`.

 ## Routing

-The [Router](App/Core/Router.php) translates URLs into controllers and actions.
+The [Router](Swidly/Core/Router.php) translates URLs into controllers and actions.
 Routes are added to the [front controller](public/index.php).
-A sample home route is included that routes to the `index` action in the [Home controller](App/Controllers/HomeController.php).
+A sample home route is included that routes to the `index` action in the [Home controller](Swidly/Controllers/HomeController.php).

-Routes are located in the [App/routes.php](App/routes.php) file
+Routes are located in the [Swidly/routes.php](Swidly/routes.php) file

 To add a route, you can do it like so: `$this->get('{path}', '{controller}::{action}')` method.